Wolf-Code/Template-Generator/README.md

 ## Features

-Automatic template generation based on a pre-defined templates folder, using an extra context menu entry.
+Automatic template generation in Visual Studio Code based on a pre-defined templates folder, using an extra context menu entry on directories in the Explorer.

 ### Configuration